-Principal Investigator Brian F. Smith directed the pedestrian survey of the subject property, which was conducted by Senior Field Archaeologist Clarence Hoff on April 19, 2021.
+Principal Investigator Brian F. Smith directed the pedestrian survey of the subject property.
+The property was surveyed by Senior Field Archaeologist Clarence Hoff on April 14, 2021.
 Aerial photographs, maps, and a compass permitted orientation and location of project area boundaries.
 Where possible, narrow transect paths were employed to ensure maximum lot coverage.
 All exposed ground was inspected for cultural materials.
-The property is characterized as generally flat without any bedrock or natural drainages.
-The entire parcel has been cultivated in the past.
 During the survey, particular attention was paid to areas with exposed ground surfaces, such as rodent burrows and areas around the base of vegetation.
 A survey form, field notes, and photographs documented the survey work undertaken.